Saint-Jacques station: Platforms

 Saint-Jacques is a standard configuration station.
 It has two platforms separated by metro tracks.
 On the other hand, it is distinguished by its location, on ground-level, and its decoration.
 In the direction of Charles de Gaulle–Étoile, the tracks enter underground at the exit of the station, while, towards Nation, they rise above the ground.
 The station is therefore aerial and the platforms are equipped with canopies supported by poles located in the middle of the platforms.
 The lighting is made by means of simple fluorescent tubes.
 The right walls are exposed stone protected by a backlit glazing.
 The name of the station, also backlit, is written with Parisine font.
 The seats are Motte style, gray, installed on circular masonry benches covered with flat gray tiles.
 This tiling also covered the ground until 2018 when it was replaced by asphalt.
 The platforms do not have advertising.
 This development is a unique case on the network.

 Bus services

-The station is served by lines 64, 216 and Orlybus of the RATP Bus Network.
+The station is served by lines 64 and 216 of the RATP Bus Network.